-The University of North Florida is a public university located in Jacksonville, Florida, the largest city in terms of land area in the contiguous United States.
+The University of North Florida is a public university located in Jacksonville, Florida, the largest city in land area in the contiguous United States.

-The 1,381-acre campus in Northeast Florida is considered a driver in the region, with an annual economic impact of nearly $1 billion.
-There are six colleges at UNF: the Brooks College of Health, the Coggin College of Business, the College of Arts and Sciences, the College of Computing, Engineering and Construction, the College of Education and Human Services, and the Hicks Honors College.
+The 1,381-acre campus in Northeast Florida is considered a key driver in the region, with an annual economic impact of nearly $1 billion.
+There are six colleges at UNF: the Brooks College of Health, the Coggin College of Business, the College of Arts and Sciences, the College of Computing, Engineering and Construction, the College of Education and Human Services and the Hicks Honors College.

-The University’s campus was first established in 1969 when 1,000 acres between downtown Jacksonville and Jacksonville Beach were set aside for development of the University.
-Until UNF’s establishment, the only publicly funded institution of higher learning in the area was Florida Community College at Jacksonville, now Florida State College at Jacksonville.
-Construction on classrooms and buildings began in 1971, and UNF opened its doors to 2,027 juniors in the fall of 1972.
-The first president was Thomas G. Carpenter, and the first class was supported by 117 faculty and more than 150 staff members.
-UNF graduated 35 students during that first commencement ceremony in 1973.
+UNF’s campus was first established in 1969 when 1,000 acres between downtown Jacksonville and Jacksonville Beach were set aside for development of the University.
+Initially designated as an upper division college for juniors and seniors, UNF opened its doors to 2,027 students in the fall of 1972.
+UNF began admitting freshmen in 1984.
+UNF’s first president was Thomas G. Carpenter, and the first class was supported by 117 faculty and more than 150 staff members.
+UNF graduated 35 students during its first commencement ceremony in 1973.

-The school was quick to expand, and it was first accredited by the Southern Association of Colleges and Schools in 1974.
+The University of North Florida was quick to expand and was accredited by the Southern Association of Colleges and Schools in 1974.
 The school’s mascot, Ozzie the Osprey, was adopted in November 1979.

-The University of North Florida currently has an enrollment of 17,000 students and employs more than 500 full-time faculty and over 1,000 staff members.
-UNF offers more than 50 undergraduate degree programs, about 30 graduate-degree programs and five doctoral programs, with distinguished Flagship Programs in international business, coastal biology, nursing, nutrition and dietetics, transportation and logistics, and music.
-UNF is known for providing students with Transformational Learning Opportunities, or TLOs, as they are known on campus.
-Each student has a chance to take part in a life-changing experience — conducting research with faculty, taking part in community-based learning or studying abroad, which UNF students do at twice the national average.
+Today, nearly 4,000 students graduate each year from the University of North Florida.
+Enrollment has steadily increased, exceeding 17,300 in fall 2019.
+UNF employs nearly 600 full-time faculty and over 1,200 staff members, and offers 60 undergraduate degree programs, 36 graduate-degree programs and five doctoral programs, with distinguished Flagship Programs in international business, coastal biology, nursing, nutrition and dietetics, transportation and logistics, and music.
+UNF is known for providing students with transformational learning experiences — conducting research with faculty, taking part in community-based learning or studying abroad, which UNF students do at twice the national average.

-UNF has more than 200 clubs and organizations for students, as well as an active Student Government and Greek life.
+UNF has more than 200 clubs and organizations for students, as well as an active Student Government and Greek Life.
 Spinnaker Media is a student-run magazine, radio and television operation that has won a number of national awards.